dqsully/sh-pkg/README.md

 ## Packages

-A "package" is a folder with files to copy into a user's home directory, except for files which start with `.pkg` that have special meanings:
+A "package" is a folder with files to copy into a user's home directory.
-- `.pkg.info` - plaintext package info
-- `.pkg.deps` - newline-delimited package dependencies
-- `.pkg.preinstall.sh` - preinstall script executed only before installation, best for migrating existing user files
-- `.pkg.install.sh` - script executed during install or update, before files are copied but after installation is validated

 Packages are referred to in a `source/package` format, e.g. `std/sh-pkg` for the package manager itself.

 To install the `std/kubectl` package for example, run
 ```bash